adam-cowley/twitch-project/docs/04-authentication.md

 })
 ```

-In the code `token.replace(/[0-9]+/g, 'X')` I'm replacing all numbers with an `X` - this mimics the behaviour of a would-be hacker who may try to change the payload of the token.  `passport-jwt` will generate a signature for the payload using the secret key from our `.env` file and compare it against the signature passed with the payload.
+In the code `token.replace(/[0-9]+/g, 'X')` I'm replacing all numbers with an `X`.
+In theory this mimics the behaviour of a would-be hacker who may try to change the payload of the token but in reality it doesn't matter what the change is as long as it invalidates the signature.

-Then, finally to clean up the database, we can add an `afterAll` hook to delete the user after all of the tests in Auth have run.
+Then, finally to clean up the database, we can add an `afterAll` hook to delete the user after all of the Auth tests have run.

 ```ts
 describe('Auth', () => {